Île rurale fleuve champs vergers campagne paysage

 Sainte-Pétronille

-The closest village to the bridge and the most "residential" on the island.
-Its Victorian resort homes and historic inn make it an elegant starting or finishing point.
-The view of Château Frontenac from its shores is one of the most beautiful in the Quebec City region.
+The village closest to the bridge and the most "residential" on the island.
+Its Victorian vacation homes and historic inn make it an elegant starting or ending point.
+The view of Château Frontenac from the shores is one of the most beautiful in the Quebec region.

 ❖ Village 2